 For over four decades, Germanna's award-winning and dedicated faculty and staff have provided quality education, training and services to the citizens of Caroline, Culpeper, King George, Madison, Orange, Spotsylvania, Stafford counties and the city of Fredericksburg.
-We have grown to become the seventh largest community college in Virginia and fourteenth largest among all public institutions of higher learning in the Commonwealth.
+We have grown rapidly, along with the thriving area we serve.
 But we still approach service one student at a time, offering personal attention in an atmosphere of high challenge and high support.
-Even as we grow, at Germanna you will know your teachers-and they will know you.
+Even as we grow, at Germanna you will know your teachers and they will know you.